Skip to main content.

 2:30 pm

-Alumni/ae from reunion classes are invited to join the Class of 2022, members of the Classes of 2020 and 2021, trustees, and faculty in the procession to the Commencement tent.
-(Academic attire is required.)
+All alumni/ae are invited to join the Class of 2026, this year’s honorary degree recipients, members of the Board of Trustees, The Right Reverend Matthew F. Heyd, President Leon Botstein, and faculty in the procession to the Commencement tent.
+Academic attire is required.

-Formation at Annandale Road, south of the Chapel of the Holy Innocents
+Formation: New Annandale House, Annandale Road, north of the Chapel of the Holy Innocents

 Livestreaming of Commencement